dustinpfister/blog_posts/_posts/threejs-color.md

 ## 6 - Conclusion

 Well I think that might be it for now at least when it comes to the THREE.Color constructor in three.js until I get around to editing this post.
 There is not just setting solid color values though when it comes to everything that has to do with color in three.js though.
 There is a great deal more to write about when it comes to color and the various types of texture maps there are to work with when ti comes to creating a material for example.
+With an alpha map for example I want to set the colors of the various pixels to colors that are gray scale rather than solid colors as gray scale colors are what are used to set levels of transparency for the alpha map.
+WHen creating a texture for a mesh I might often use a canvas element, so setting the color values for the texture might not make use of the THREE.Color constrictor but that is nevr the less one of many additional little details that have to do with color in three.js.